 Google Scholar is one of the most visible and widely-used examples of the rise of “impact measurement” in academia.
 While it is not yet used to assess people’s research as a matter of routine, I think it’s fair to say that people keep an eye on their scores and might draw on them if it seemed advantageous.
 Metrics and rankings have a ratchet effect.
-They encourage people to play along when they score well, while leaving room for you to deny that a serious person such as yourself would ever take such thin measures of quality seriously.
+They encourage you to play along when you score well, while leaving room to deny that a serious person such as yourself would ever take such thin measures of quality seriously.
 Then they trap you later on when, for example, the Dean announces that no-one with an h-index of less than ten is getting tenure.

 Sadly, further investigation reveals that these all appear to be errors.
 Entertainingly, at least some of them are attributable to what is very suddenly the most-cited paper in my Google Scholar profile:

 John Fox’s An R and S-PLUS Companion to Applied Regression is a good book, which is one of the reasons I reviewed it.
 But thanks to Google Scholar, we can now see that my two-page review of it has had a quite phenomenal impact over the past decade.
 Now, you might think Professor Fox’s book should be getting these citations, rather than my review of it.
 However, while reasonable, your theory cannot account for the fact that—according to some well-established, objective scholarly metrics—my book reviews are extremely widely cited.
 In the face of solid quantitative evidence of this sort I feel compelled to dismiss your concerns as unfounded, and indeed merely anecdotal.

 A quick search—thanks again, Google!—suggests that I am not the only person to have had an overnight visit from the Citation Fairy.
 Some people have had publications added to their CVs, sometimes in fields they were not aware they were in, while others (sadly) seem to have suffered declines.
 A few lucky ducks, like me, discovered a random publication of theirs had been gifted with several thousand new citations.